wp-plugins/wp-social-media-slider-lite/README.txt

 We'd be happy to hear any feature requests that you have for this slider!
 Simply [shoot us a note](http://wpsocialmediaslider.com/#contact-us)!

 ### Troubleshooting
 Is something broken?
 Let us know (by posting in the support forum here)!
 We'd like to do what we can to ensure that our plugin works great for as many people as possible!
+There's also some [troubleshooting information](http://wpsocialmediaslider.com/docs#troubleshooting) on our documentation page.

 == Installation ==